PerfectlySoft/PerfectDocs/guide/SQLite.md

 ### Access the Database

-The database is accessed via it’s local file path, so the fist step is to store the file path to your SQLite data:
+The database is accessed via it’s local file path, so the first step is to store the file path to your SQLite data:

 ``` swift
 let dbPath = "./db/database"